PratMaha/composable_kernel_eep590/example/54_tall_and_skinny_gemm_splitk/README.md

 Perf: 0.0065438 ms, 0.0801198 TFlops, 10.0932 GB/s, deviceTsmmDl<64, 16, 128, 4, 2, 16, 2, 1>
 ```
 ## Code Modification
-## 2D Array Handling in the Kernel
+## 1. 2D Array Handling in the Kernel
-Include the 2D array handling within the Run function of the device:
+Include the 2D array handling within the Run function of the device written in 'gridwise_tall_and_skinny_gemm_splitk.hpp',
+and further explanation is provided in the report:
 ```bash
 __device__ static void Run(const Argument& karg) {
     // constexpr index_t shared_block_size =